HOW TO PROTECT YOURSELF FROM COVID-19?

 Don't approach other people up close in public, especially face to face.
 Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.

 Sneeze into your elbow.
 When talking to someone, the respiratory droplets can cover a range of about one meter in front of you.
 When coughs or sneezes, they can reach out to 8 meters.
-It's too far distance.
-So please keep distance with each other for at least 1 meters when face to strangers.
+It's too far away.
+So please keep distance with each other for at least 1 meter when facing strangers.

 3. Protect yourself and others outside the room.

-If you still need to go out of door for short time, Please keep away from other people, don't talk face to face or get too close.
+If you still need to go outside for a short time, Please keep away from other people, don't talk face to face or get too close.

-Avoid crowded places which have higher risks to have virus.
+Avoid crowded places which have higher risks of getting viruses.

-You should wear a facemask when you are around other people (e.g., sharing a room or vehicle) and before you enter a healthcare provider’s office.
+You should wear a facemask when you are around other people (e.g., sharing a room or vehicle) and before you enter a healthcare provider's office.5.Clean and disinfect

 Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.